 Wondering which GPS for truck drivers is better?
 Rand McNally or Garmin?

-Choosing one of these two GPS brands is difficult because both of them are established big names in the market.
+Choosing one of these two GPS brands is difficult because both of them are established in the market.

 The problem is that it gets more difficult to choose the best GPS for truckers.